jsbchoi/EventTrackerProject/README.md

 ## Week 12 RESTful Payroll App
 ### Overview

 This is a simple API designed to help organize and keep track of employee payroll.
-I will be using AngularJS to develop a GUI for CRUD operations and consuming the data from the REST endpoints.
+I will be using Angular to develop a GUI for CRUD operations and consuming the data from the REST endpoints.

 ### Technologies used